 Intended audience

-This Guideline is written for everyone in relevant authorities and providers of Marine Aids to Navigation (AtoN) as well as organizations providing technology used within the IALA domain, as cyber security should be embedded in everyone’s day-to-day work.
+This Guideline is written for everyone in relevant authorities and providers of Marine Aids to Navigation (AtoN) as well as organizations providing technology used within the IALA domain, as cyber resilience should be embedded in everyone’s day-to-day work.
 Some chapters do contain specifics for certain technology though that may not be applicable for all readers.

 The document is not meant to be read and applied as a whole but rather as a reference with collected guidance on the different aspects of AtoN, including VTS and the Maritime Services in the context of the e-Navigation.